changchiyou/wildrift-gold-efficiency/docs/config.md

 # Config Structure

-This page introduce the structure of the files located in `_data` directory.
+This page introduce the structure of the config files mainly located in `_data`/`_pages` directories.

 ## items_{version}.yml